-AUDIT COMMITTEE REPORT
+AUDIT COMMITTEE REPORT(1)

 The Audit Committee is responsible for providing objective and independent oversight of the Company's accounting functions and internal controls and is primarily responsible for overseeing the Company's financial reporting and disclosure process.
-A brief description of the Audit Committee's principal functions is provided in this Proxy Statement under the discussion of "Board Committees - Audit Committee."
+A brief description of the Audit Committee's principal functions is provided in this Proxy Statement under the discussion of "Board Committees" - Audit Committee."

-Under the Audit Committee's Board-approved charter, the tasks of the Audit Committee include but are not limited to: (i) selecting and retaining the Company's independent registered public accounting firm to act as the Company's independent auditor; (ii) approving all audit engagement fees and terms; (iii) pre-approving all audit and permitted non-audit and tax services that may be provided by the Company's independent auditor or other registered public accounting firms; (iv) evaluating the qualifications, performance, and independence of the Company's independent auditor; (v) reviewing and discussing with the Company's independent auditor all critical accounting policies and practices to be used in the Company's audit; (vi) reviewing the internal quality control procedures of the Company's independent auditor and any material issues raised by the most recent internal quality control review, peer review, or Public Company Accounting Oversight Board ("PCAOB") review or inspection of the firm; (vii) reviewing all related-party transactions; and (viii) monitoring the Company's compliance with all legal and regulatory requirements.
+Under the Audit Committee's Board-approved charter, the tasks of the Audit Committee include but are not limited to: (i) selecting and retaining the Company's independent registered public accounting firm to act as the Company's independent auditor; (ii) approving all audit engagement fees and terms; (iii) pre-approving all audit and permitted non-audit and tax services that may be provided by the Company's independent auditor or other registered public accounting firms; (iv) evaluating the qualifications, performance, and independence of the Company's independent auditor; (v) reviewing and discussing with the Company's independent auditor all critical accounting policies and practices to be used in the Company's undependent eview, or Public Company Accounting Oversight Board ("PCAOB") review or inspection of the firm; (vii) reviewing all equal and regulatory requirements.
 A copy of the charter of the Audit Committee is available on the Investor Relations section of the Company's website at ir.bioaffinitytech.com and can be accessed through the "Governance Documents" hyperlink under the "Governance" tab.